Approximate tensorization of the relative entropy for noncommuting conditional expectations: Introduction

-In the context of interacting lattice spin systems, conditional expectations arising e.g. from the large time limit of a dissipative evolution on subregions of the lattice generally do not satisfy the commuting square assumption.
-In this case, approximations of the SSA were found in the classical case (i.e. when all algebras are commutative), and when $\cM\equiv \CC\Id_{\cH}$ \cite{cesi2001quasi}.
-These inequalities, termed as \textit{approximate tensorization of the relative entropy} (also known in the literature as \textit{quasi-factorization of the relative entropy}, \cite{cesi2001quasi}, \cite{[CLP18a]}, \cite{BardetCapelLuciaPerezGarciaRouze-HeatBath1DMLSI-2019}), take the following form
+However, the commuting square assumption and subsequently inequality \eqref{eqcoarsegrain} are not satisfied in most of the cases of interest that appear in information-theoretical settings or quantum many-body systems.
+Indeed, in the context of interacting lattice spin systems, conditional expectations arising e.g. from the large time limit of a dissipative evolution on subregions of the lattice generally do not satisfy the commuting square assumption.
+In this case, approximations of the (SSA) were found in the classical case (i.e. when all algebras are commutative) and when $\cM\equiv \CC\Id_{\cH}$ \cite{cesi2001quasi}.
+For classical lattice spin systems, these inequalities, termed as \textit{approximate tensorization of the relative entropy} (also known in the literature as \textit{quasi-factorization of the relative entropy} \cite{cesi2001quasi,[D02]}), take the following form

-where $\sigma:= E^{\cM}_*(\rho)$ and $c:=\|E_{1}\circ E_{2}-E^\cM:\,\mathbb{L}_1(\sigma)\to \mathbb{L}_\infty(\cN)\|$ is a constant that measures the distance from being a commuting square for the quadruple $(\cM,\cN_1,\cN_2,\cN)$.
-Typically, $c=0$ at infinite temperature, and remains small for conditional expectations onto far apart regions and at high enough temperature.
-Such an inequality was recently generalized to the quantum setting in \cite{[CLP18],[CLP18a],BardetCapelLuciaPerezGarciaRouze-HeatBath1DMLSI-2019}.
-In \cite{gao2017strong}, a different extension of SSA in the case of noncommuting squares was proposed, with an additive error term that measures the distance from being a commuting square.